Get Out of Debt: 8 Tips to Achieve Lasting Change 2021 (A Holistic Approach)

 Actionable Tips:

 2. Calculate Your lifetime earnings: Dig out all copies of your income tax returns, get a calculator, and start adding.
-Social security often sends you a document with your yearly earnings for all previous years.
+Social Security often sends you a document with your yearly earnings for all previous years.
 You can calculate your lifetime earnings by using this document.

 3. Calculate your net worth: I recommend making a personal net worth statement.
 If you don’t want to make one, sign up for a free one below!
-I recommend keeping track of using excel and an app simultaneously.
+I recommend keeping track of using Excel and an app simultaneously.
 I use Personal Capital, and I can’t recommend it more.

-Now that you have been investigating your behavior and are paying closer attention to your thoughts, let’s move on to the next step.
+Now that you have been investigating your behavior and paying closer attention to your thoughts, let’s move on to the next step.
 Think of your mind and thoughts like a garden.
 A garden has weeds, flowers, and plants.

 Examples of Weeds: